Arthur P. Jacobs

-Arthur P. Jacobs (March 7, 1922 – June 27, 1973) was a press agent turned film producer responsible for such films in the 1960s and 1970s as the Planet of the Apes series, Doctor Dolittle, Goodbye, Mr. Chips, Play It Again, Sam and Tom Sawyer through his company APJAC Productions.
+Arthur P. Jacobs (March 7, 1922 – June 27, 1973) was an American film producer.
+Prior to being a producer, he worked in various studios and was a press agent.
+Beginning in 1963 until his death, he was responsible for film productions such as the Planet of the Apes series, Doctor Dolittle, Goodbye, Mr. Chips, Play It Again, Sam and Tom Sawyer through his company APJAC Productions.

 Early life

 Arthur P. Jacobs was born to a Jewish family in Los Angeles.
 He lost his father in a car accident in 1940 and his mother to cancer in 1959.
 Jacobs majored in cinema at the University of Southern California in 1942.
 Starting as a courier at Metro-Goldwyn-Mayer in 1943, he was promoted to their publicity department before being lured to Warner Bros. as a publicist in 1946.
 In 1947, he left Warners to open his own public relations office, and in 1956 he formed The Arthur P. Jacobs Co., Inc. Among his clients were Gregory Peck, James Stewart, Judy Garland and Marilyn Monroe.